Science writing faculty

 Martha Mendoza, B.S., Lecturer (Policy and Investigative Reporting).
 San Jose–based correspondent for the Associated Press, focusing on technology, breaking news, enterprise and investigative reporting from Silicon Valley.
 Martha's investigative reports have won numerous awards and prompted Congressional hearings, Pentagon investigations, and White House responses.
 She is a two-time winner of the Pulitzer Prize: in 2000, for Investigative Reporting as part of a team that revealed, with extensive documentation, how American soldiers early in the Korean War killed hundreds of civilians at the No Gun Ri bridge; and in 2016, the Gold Medal for Public Service as part of a team that exposed slavery in the Thai seafood industry.
 She also received the Science-in-Society Award from the National Association of Science Writers in 2010 for a series that examined the threat of global drug-resistant infectious diseases on four continents.
 She was a 2001 Knight Fellow at Stanford University, and she is the 2002 UC Santa Cruz Alumni Achievement Award winner.
 She is a senior fellow at the Institute for Justice and Journalism, where she trains reporters about researching digital data and how to use public records.

 Mary Miller, B.A., Lecturer (Multimedia Reporting).
 Science writer and Web producer at The Exploratorium, San Francisco's famous participatory science museum.
-Mary leads production teams that create content for the museum’s award-winning Website, writes a blog, and hosts live Webcasts that link museum and online audiences with scientists in the field.
+Mary leads production teams that create content for the museum’s award-winning website and hosts live webcasts that link museum and online audiences with scientists in the field.
 Mary has produced programs from the South Pole, Greenland, Cold Spring Harbor Laboratories, NASA Goddard’s giant clean room, and the synchrotron radiation laboratory at SLAC.
 She is coauthor of “Watching Weather” (Henry Holt) and has written for numerous publications including Natural History, New Scientist, Smithsonian, Popular Science, California Wild, and The Sciences.
 She is past president and current board member of the Northern California Science Writers Association.
 Mary studied marine sciences at UC Santa Cruz and is a 1990 graduate of the Science Communication Program.